 In 2015, a Washingtonian was injured in a car accident every 11 minutes, according to the Washington State Department of Transportation.
 Crashes occur all around us, and yet few people stop to think they could be next.
 If you become one of the unlucky drivers who is injured in an accident, your entire life can be upended, with medical bills draining your bank account, injuries keeping you from work, pain making every day a struggle and more.
 All too often, victims find themselves in this predicament all because of another driver’s recklessness, which could have easily been avoided.

 At The Law Offices of Briggs & Briggs, our Lakewood car accident attorneys believe that reckless drivers should pay for the damage they’ve done.
 Since 1952, our experienced car accident lawyers have been helping personal injury victims like you in Washington State win the compensation they need and deserve.
-If you have been injured in a car accident in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, or Bremerton, we’re ready to fight for you.
+If you have been seriously injured, or even paralyzed in a car accident in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, or Bremerton, we’re ready to fight for you.
 Call (253) 588-6696 to schedule a free consultation with one of our compassionate injury attorneys today.